TABLAB-HKUST/U-Frame/README.md

 WeCREST is a weakly supervised framework for complex image transfomation including fluorescence image restoration with low signal-to-noise ratio, image resolution recovery, virtual histological staining, etc. This is a pytorch implementation of WeCREST.

 ##  Prepare the dataset for training
+To prepare the dataset from the raw data, run the following script:
 ```python
 python dataset_prepare.py
 ```

 ##  Train a model
+To train a model with prepared dataset, run as:
 ```python
 python train.py
 ```